j-d-b/tas-server/README.md

 * `resetPassword` *- from reset link*

 ### An Example (with GraphQL Playground)
-Login using a test user
+Log in using a sample user
 ```
 mutation {
   login(email: "jacob@jdbrady.info", password: "dragonspark")